Cultured Guru Logo

 Sourdough Cookies

-There are a lot of ways to make a cookie with a sourdough starter.
+There are a lot of ways to make sourdough chocolate chip cookies.
 Most recipes I see though, result in a cookie that is less like a cookie and more like a scone.

 Well, rest assured that this is a cookie recipe, not a scone recipe.
 These sourdough cookies come out with that perfect moist, chewy cookie texture.
 This is an adaption of my sourdough cookie master recipe.
 Some other versions of this cookie you may enjoy: